No ‘Go Live’ Date Yet For North Carolina Mobile Sports Betting, But Mobile Comes Before In-Person

 Full Commission Meets Next Week

-A discussion regarding sports betting launch dates could occur when the full North Carolina State Lottery Commission next meets on Wednesday at 10 a.m.
+A discussion of sports betting launch dates could occur when the full North Carolina State Lottery Commission meets next on Wednesday at 10 a.m.
 ET.
 The commission oversees sports betting in the state.

 The commission’s Sports Betting Committee meeting on Thursday was brief, resulting in one vote to approve internal controls for operators and another to approve two test labs.